More About Medication Abortion

 Be very certain that you want to end your pregnancy.
 It is not safe to stop the medicines once you have started taking them.
 Doing so creates a very high risk for severe birth defects.

-You should not have a medicine abortion if you:
+You should not have a medication abortion if you:

-• Take any medicines that should not be used with a medical abortion.
+- Take any medicines that should not be used with a medication abortion.

-• Do not have access to a doctor or an emergency room.
+- Do not have access to a health care provider or an emergency room.

 You may take the following medicines for the abortion:

-You will take mifepristone in the provider's office or clinic.
+Often, you will take mifepristone in the provider's office or clinic but some providers may allow you to take it at home.
 This stops the hormone progesterone from working.
 The lining of the uterus breaks down so the pregnancy cannot continue.

 The provider will tell you when and how to take the misoprostol.
 It will be about 6 to 72 hours after taking mifepristone.
 Misoprostol causes the uterus to contract and empty.